wizardamigos/organization/CONTENT/support.markdown

 [](#english)
 # Support us

-## We teach children computer programming.
-Please support us so we can continue to introduce coding to children.
+## We teach children computer programming & need your help to continue introducing coding to children.

 Are you a tech company, school, foundation or magic somebody who can help us?